-51 Clearly stating regulatory frameworks' purposes will also assist the CRTC when it decides to evaluate the impact of those frameworks.

-D The CRTC's evaluation plan

-52 When it released the Wireless Code the CRTC said that it would formally review the Code before December 2016.
-The Commission said it

-... considers it appropriate to develop an evaluation plan to evaluate the effectiveness of the Wireless Code, including the WSPs' compliance reports referred to above.
-The results of this evaluation will form part of a formal review of the Wireless Code following its implementation.

-53 TNoC 2016-293 refers to the CRTC's evaluation plan for the Wireless Code, but does not provide a copy of the plan, explain why it did not publish the plan, or indicate
+- Clearly stating regulatory frameworks' purposes will also assist the CRTC when it decides to evaluate the impact of those frameworks. - D The CRTC's evaluation plan - When it released the Wireless Code the CRTC said that it would formally review the Code before December 2016.67 The Commission said it - ... considers it appropriate to develop an evaluation plan to evaluate the effectiveness of the Wireless Code, including the WSPs' compliance reports referred to above.
+The results of this evaluation will form part of a formal review of the Wireless Code following its implementation.68 - TNoC 2016-293 refers to the CRTC's evaluation plan for the Wireless Code, 69 but does not provide a copy of the plan, explain why it did not publish the plan, or indicate whether it

-&lt;sup>67 Ibid., at ¶393: "The Commission intends to initiate a formal review of the Wireless Code within three years of its implementation."
+Ibid., at ¶393: "The Commission intends to initiate a formal review of the Wireless Code within three years of its implementation."

-&lt;sup>68 TRP 2013-271, ¶392.
+68 TRP 2013-271, ¶392.

-&lt;sup>69 TNoC 2016-293, at ¶15:
+69 TNoC 2016-293, at ¶15: